 Zero logs (but it’s based in the US, so could be served a warrant)

 Fully featured with a kill switch, DNS leak protection, and auto-connect

-Really cheap if you get a yearly subscription
+Super cheap if you get a yearly or two-yearly subscription

 Seven-day money-back guarantee